adamsilver/mff/index.md

 You probably design forms and think your shit is special.
 You think that your custom select box is going to get you some fucking design award that you can glue to the top corner of your site.
 You think that removing labels saves precious fucking space.
 Wrong, motherfucker.
 Let me describe your perfect-ass web form:

-* Your shitty form has a submit button
+* It's got a submit button
-* Each of your shitty fields have a label
+* Each control has a label
-* Works as expected in all your shitty browsers
+* It embraces the native browser behaviour
-* Your shitty checkbox group (or radio group) has a fieldset (and legend bitch)
+* It uses a fieldset and legend for grouping controls.
-* Your shitty fields use placeholders as a bonus, dumbass.
-* Your shitty form uses the right control for the job.

 ### Well guess what, motherfucker: